 We would whip it around the stage (yes, whip it…work with me…I speak though the happy filter of memory here) for ten or fifteen minutes with Joe Ferrell and Assistant Director Ralph Pate watching in terror and then begin rehearsal.

-While whipping around the basketball, when Eric passed to Jim, he would, with great regularity, put a forward spin on his bounce pass.
+While whipping the basketball around, when Eric passed to Jim, he would, with great regularity and malice aforethought, put a forward spin on his bounce pass.
 Now, Jim is a master of the English language, but English on a basketball was pure Greek to him.
-The ball would, with great regularity, sail under Jim’s outstretched hands and strike him everywhere except those hands.
+The ball would, with great regularity and malice aforethought, sail under Jim’s outstretched hands and strike him everywhere (yes, everywhere) except those hands.
 Jim would emit a polite “oof”, Eric would giggle and cover his mouth, Paul would look for a place to hide and we would continue our warm-up.
 It was a marvel and I’m sure it somehow made us a better team.

 End of side note.

 The big moment in the play comes after my character has fled the scene.
 The remaining team members are drunk and demoralized and the Coach must rally them.
 He does this with a wonderful long speech.
 At the end of the speech, the Coach places a recording (remember them?) on his record-player (remember them??) of the play-by-play call of the final game-winning shot of their championship game.
 It is a stirring moment.
 The team members respond, I return to the fold and we lurch to the end of the show.

 The closing performance of our show was going as planned until this big moment.

 I was offstage…listening…thinking…of basketballs and trophies and booze and betrayals…and whether my post show snack would be a cheddarburger from Charlie Brown’s or a disastrous pile of hash browns from Tolly Ho…in short, I was preparing (as an actor must) for my next entrance.